kartiksrinivas007/kartiksrinivas007.github.io/content/_index.md

 Hi — I'm Kartik.

-I'm a grad student studying computers and math.
+I'm a grad student studying computers and math at [CMU MLD](https://www.ml.cmu.edu/).
+I enjoy working on practical problems -- which means I enjoy nasty heuristics, wrangling with datasets, and debugging model behaviors.

+I presently work on developing triton-kernels at [Goomba Lab](https://goombalab.github.io/).

+I have also interned on the planner team at [Waymo](https://waymo.com/) where I worked with large autoregressive planning models.

+If you want to know [more](/more/)